mongodb/docs/mms/source/index.rst

 =======================================

-MMS (MongoDB Monitoring Service) is a hosted monitoring solution created by `10gen <http://10gen.com>`_ for monitoring MongoDB deployments.
-MMS Collects statistics on all key server and hardware indicators and presents this data through an intuitive web interface.
+MMS (MongoDB Monitoring Service) is a hosted monitoring solution created by `10gen <http://10gen.com>`_ that collects and presents information about MongoDB deployments.
+MMS gathers data on all key server and hardware indicators and presents this data through an intuitive web interface.

 This manual describes the installation of the MMS agent and operation of the MMS web console.
 You can find answers to common questions in